Row wavy Shape Decorative svg added to bottom

 Capacity: 20 children & 3 team members

-• Messy play using a range of materials.
+• Messy play using a variety of materials to support sensory and exploratory learning.

-• A reading area that allows space for quiet time and storytelling.
+• Reading areas that provide quiet time and opportunities for storytelling.

 Scroll to Top